-If you want beautiful yards that can survive extreme drought conditions, it is time you become familiar with succulent gardening.
+If you want a beautiful garden that can survive extreme drought conditions, it is time you become familiar with succulents.

 What are succulents?

 Succulents are plants with highly specialized anatomy that allows them to withstand prolonged drought conditions.
-They are the plant world's camels, and like camels, they store water for later use.
-If you see a plant with fleshy stems, roots, or leaves, it is most likely a succulent.
+Like camels, they store water for later use.
+It is most likely a succulent if you see a plant with fleshy stems, roots, or leaves.

 Some succulents store their water underground in large tuberous roots.

 Some succulents like dry heat, and others do best in the jungle's moist shade.
 It is a myth that succulents require little to no care.

 Those succulents that prefer warm heat grow best outdoors in full sun, while the jungle succulents love life under a shady tree or patio.
 Most succulents require feeding during the growing season.
 Some need to be pruned or split when they grow too big.
 There is a succulent for almost every region of the world, even areas with snow, so do not worry that there is no one you can grow in your area.

 Succulents do very well in containers, so if you have limited space or live in an apartment with a small balcony, you are lucky!
 Terracotta containers are ideal for tall plants.
 The terracotta's weight balances top-heavy plants, so you will not come home to a toppled succulent.

 Line a woven basket with plastic or an old dish, and you have the perfect vessel for spiny, smooth-skinned succulents.